livepeer/docs/docs/developers/core-concepts/use-cases.md

-If you’re interested in building your video-centric creator platform app on top of Livepeer we recommend using a hosted Livepeer service such as [Livepeer.com](https://livepeer.studio) for an easy-to-use gateway API that abstracts away a lot of the dev ops and engineering required to support this use case.
+If you’re interested in building your video-centric creator platform app on top of Livepeer we recommend using a hosted Livepeer service such as [Livepeer Studio](https://livepeer.studio) for an easy-to-use gateway API that abstracts away a lot of the dev ops and engineering required to support this use case.